recmo/uint/.github/PULL_REQUEST_TEMPLATE.md

 Thank you for your Pull Request.
 Please provide a description above and review the requirements below.

-Bug fixes and new features should (ideally) include tests.
+Bug fixes and new features should include tests.

-The readme includes instructions for formatting, linting, building, testing and building the documentation.
+The contributors guide includes instructions for running rustfmt and building the documentation.
 -->

 ## Motivation